robertesler/Pd4Unity/README.md

 # Versions (Win/MacOS)
 This version of the library right now works on Windows 10/11 and MacOS (13.x).
 The .dll in the /libs folder are built for Windows, the .dylibs are for MacOS.
 There are plans to test this on iOS and Android.
 There is a Processing version of this same library that works for Android: https://github.com/robertesler/Pd4P3

+# How it Works
+Pd4Unity is largely a C# wrapper around a C++ backend compiled as a dynamic library.
+These are in the /libs folder for Windows (.dll) and MacOS (.dylib) and come from the Pd++ library.
+You could compile Pd++ for almost any architecture.
+Included in this distribution are examples on how to use the library.

 # Tutorials
 More to come...